radanalyticsio/oshinko-cli/CONTRIBUTING.md

 between tests.
 This file also contains several functions that can be used for setting up and tearing down test or suites.

-To run the tests, either use the `test` target in the makefile to run all the tests, or use the `tools/test.sh` script to run them individually.
+To run these tests use the `test` target in the Makefile.

 ### Example unit test